 And, in honor of that historic event only, the Goa Liberation Day is celebrated.
 It was a point in Indian history that made our nation completely free from the foreign rule that had lasted for a couple of centuries till then.

 It was following the success of Operation Vijay, that Goa was finally relieved from foreign rule.
 Considered as one of the most significant historic events in Goa’s history before and post-independence this military operation had brought a complete end to the long dominion of the Portuguese rule.

 Even after the independence of India from British Rule, Goa still remained under the Portuguese.
-However, looking back to history we get to know that the Portuguese were not quite ready to free Goa and let it assimilate with Union of Independent India.
-Though there were many requests made from our government to the Portuguese empire regarding this issue but every single one of them went unheard.
+However, looking back to history we get to know that the Portuguese were not quite ready to free Goa and let it assimilate with the Union of Independent India.
+Though there were many requests made by our government to the Portuguese empire regarding this issue, every single one of them went unheard.

 Goa is quite a fun place to visit and explore around.
-And festivals and events like Goa Liberation Day makes travelling to Goa all the more fun.
+And festivals and events like Goa independence day makes travelling to Goa all the more fun.
 This is mainly due to the cultural value which this event has to offer.
-Goa is located at an approximate distance of 1,875, 585, 2,200, 582 km from Delhi, Mumbai, Kolkata and Bengaluru.
+Goa is located at an approximate distance of 1,875, 585, 2,200, 582 km from Delhi, Mumbai, Kolkata, and Bengaluru.
 Let’s discuss how you can reach Goa via the following routes.

 You can also depend upon the interstate buses to reach here.
 Kadamba Transport Corporation - Govt. of Goa provides reliable and punctual bus services to and fro nearby regions.

 Goa has mainly two major railway stations namely Margao and Vasco da Gama.
 Both of these train stations are located in the southern area of Goa.